VincentChandelier/GACN/README.md

 ## Usage

 ### traing dataset
-The 75080 patches of preprocessed plenoptic images ara available.
+The 75080 patches of preprocessed plenoptic images are available.
-The full resolution test images are available.
+The full-resolution test images are available.

 ### Training
-An examplary training script with a rate-distortion loss is provided in `train.py`.
+An exemplary  training script with a rate-distortion loss is provided in `train.py`.

 Training a model: